Morphett Street: History

 Morphett Street was named after Sir John Morphett, a prominent pioneer, whose votes at a meeting on 10 February 1837, (including numerous proxies), played an important role in confirming the site of Adelaide.

 A small brewery known as Morphett Street Brewery operated on a premises near the northern end from 1859 to about 1873.

 The southern half of Morphett Street, between Grote Street and South Terrace, was originally named Brown Street after John Brown, the first Immigration Officer of South Australia.
 Brown Street was subsumed into the expanded Morphett Street in August 1967.
 The Brown Street Memorial in Whitmore Square maintains the commemoration of John Brown.

 From the late 1990s, a revitalisation of the "West End" of Adelaide was undertaken, which included the conversions of several old buildings (including the creation of the Lion Arts Centre in an old factory building) and the new University of South Australia's West End campus.
 The Mercury Cinema opened at no. 13 and the design studio JamFactory moved to a new purpose-built building at no. 19 in 1992.

 In March 2021, a laneway that runs off Morphett Street and parallel to Hindley Street, near the former Cargo Club building (since demolished), was renamed Sia Furler Lane, after Adelaide-born singer-songwriter Sia.
 A large mural titled She Imagined Buttons was painted on a wall nearby by local artist Jasmine Crisp, which is intended to reflect the response of a fan to Sia's 2011 performance in Adelaide.

 Notable buildings

+Trinity Church Adelaide, established in 1836 as Holy Trinity Church in the earliest days of the colony of South Australia and listed on the now-defunct Register of the National Estate in 1980, is on the north-eastern corner with North Terrace.

-Trinity Church, now known as Trinity City, is on the north-eastern corner with North Terrace.
-The Lions Art Centre is on the other side of the bridge, on the north-western corner, next door to the Mercury Cinema and JamFactory.
+The Lion Arts Centre is on the other side of the bridge, on the north-western corner, next door to the Mercury Cinema and JamFactory.